 Why are these traditions so ingrained in Easter Sunday?
 And what do they have to do with the resurrection of Jesus?
 Well, to be frank, nothing.

 Bunnies, eggs, Easter gifts and fluffy, yellow chicks in gardening hats likely stem from pagan roots.
 These tropes were incorporated into the celebration of Easter separately from the Christian tradition of honoring the day Jesus Christ rose from the dead.

 According to the University of Florida's Center for Children's Literature and Culture, the origin of the celebration - and the origin of the Easter Bunny - can be traced back to 13th-century, pre-Christian Germany, when people worshiped several gods and goddesses.

 The Teutonic deity Eostra was the goddess of spring and fertility, and feasts were held in her honor on the Vernal Equinox.
 Her symbol was the rabbit because of the animal's high reproduction rate.

 Spring also symbolized new life and rebirth; eggs were an ancient symbol of fertility.
 According to History.com, Easter eggs represent Jesus' resurrection.
-However, this association came much later when Roman Catholicism became the dominant religion in Germany in the 15th century and merged with already ingrained pagan beliefs.

 The first Easter Bunny legend was documented in the 1500s.
-By 1680, the first story about a rabbit laying eggs and hiding them in a garden was published.
+Around 1680, the first story about a rabbit laying eggs and hiding them in a garden was published.
 These legends were brought to the United States in the 1700s, when German immigrants settled in Pennsylvania Dutch country, according to the Center for Children's Literature and Culture.